PHOENICIANS IN BRAZIL

 Brasil" páginas 155- 159.
 Edição independente.
 Rio de Janeiro, 1945.

-the book by: Bastani, Tanus Jorge "Lebanon and the Lebanese in
+from the book by: Bastani, Tanus Jorge "Lebanon and the Lebanese in

 Brazil" -- Eighth part: "Traces of the Phoenician arrival in